orkes-io/docs/docs/getting-started/step5.md

 <div className="row">
 <div className="col col--4">

-1. In your current workflow, add a [wait](/content/reference-docs/operators/wait) task before the SMS task
+1. In your current workflow, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task.
-2. You can configure the wait task parameters to wait for 10 mins
+2. You can configure the wait task parameters to wait for 10 mins.
-3. Run workflow directly from the UI using the Run Workflow button
+3. Run workflow directly from the UI using the Run Workflow button.

 </div>
 <div className="col">